xaca/java_fundamentals/README.md

 # Fundamental of Java
-In this course, you will learn the basics of #1 language in the World. *Java* is tought as an introdutory language in CS courses all over the world.
+In this course, you will learn the basics of #1 language in the World. *Java* is taught as an introductory language in CS courses all over the world.
 You will be among CS students from the best universities.

 ## Sections
 1. Introduction